 What Makes Them Special: J.D.
-Power and Associates ranked JetBlue tops in customer satisfaction for a North American low-cost carrier in its 2013 annual survey, scoring the carrier high on its aircraft and in-flight services.
-Passengers love the New York-based airline's personal entertainment systems, free checked bag policy and unlimited snacks.
+Power and Associates has ranked JetBlue tops in customer satisfaction for a North American low-cost carrier for more than a decade, scoring the airline high on its aircraft and in-flight services.
+Passengers love the New York-based airline's personal entertainment systems, free Wi-Fi (on select flights) and unlimited snacks.
 There's even a JetPaws program for furry guests.

-Front of the Plane: While JetBlue doesn't have a typical first class, passengers can purchase more legroom by buying an Even More Space seat that has six additional inches of pitch.
-In some cities, Even More Space comes with Even More Speed -- i.e., expedited boarding.
+Front of the Plane: While JetBlue doesn't have a typical first class, passengers can purchase more legroom by buying an Even More Space seat -- which comes with Even More Speed (expedited boarding) in select cities.